 11. How does the government (or public) healthcare system function with private sector healthcare?

-The healthcare system financed with public funds covers a specific, exhaustive set of products and services, which is subject to update on an annual basis, and is conditional on the meeting of numerous criteria and requirements of all stakeholders – marketing authorization holders, medical services providers, healthcare establishments, pharmacies.
+The healthcare system financed with public funds covers a specific, exhaustive set of products and services, which is subject to update on an annual basis, and is conditional on the meeting of numerous criteria and requirements of all stakeholders – marketing authorisation holders, medical services providers, healthcare establishments, pharmacies.
 It is dramatically underfinanced, resulting in the necessity for active co-funding by companies and by patients.
 Bulgaria recognizes both public and private healthcare organizations (both for inpatient and for outpatient medical care), all of which are entitled by law to participate in the reimbursement model subject to meeting certain criteria set down by the NHIF towards its contractual partners.
 With respect to the provision of healthcare services funded with public funds, the NHIF contracts with both public (i.e. State or municipal) and private healthcare establishments.

 12. Are prices of drugs and devices regulated and, if so, how?

 Price regulation is applicable to all drugs, regardless of whether they are prescription (Rx drugs) or over-the-counter (OTC) products, subject to reimbursement or not.
 The reimbursed Rx drugs are listed in the PDL that contains a list of the maximum prices subject to regulation by the NCPRMP.
 For reimbursed products included in the PDL there is an internal price reference system (reference is made to the lowest price within the concerned group).
 For all Rx drugs (reimbursed or not), there is an external reference pricing system in place.
 The following ten EU member states are considered reference states: Belgium, Greece, Spain, Italy, Latvia, Lithuania, Romania, Slovakia, Slovenia and France.
-Depending on the price level of the specific medicine, the markup for a wholesaler could be up to 7%, 6%, or 4% and the markup for a retailer could be up to 20%, 18%, or 16%.
+Depending on the price level of the specific medicine, the markup for a wholesaler could be up to 7%, 6%, or 4% above the manufacturer price and the markup for a retailer could be up to 20%, 18%, or 16% above the manufacturer price.
 For OTC drugs the maximum retail prices are subject only to registration by the NCPRMP and there is no external price reference system.